Invicara/Twinit-App-Template-Portfolio/README.md

 ## Materials included in the template are:

-* A React web client that you can build and deploy to provide a use interface for the Quick Model View Application
+* A React web client that you can build and deploy to provide a user interface for the Quick Model View Application
-* A Quick Model View Application Project Maker to allow you create new Quick Model View projects for users and to update existing projects to new versions
+* A Quick Model View Application Project Maker to allow you create new Quick Model View projects for users and to update existing Quick Model View projects to the latest released version
 * All the script and user config templates needed to setup and extend both the Project Maker and the Quick Model View applications and user interface.

 Two sets of documentation have also been provided: